enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 ```

-Furthermore, when the application is loaded, the method `onCreate()` of the main activity is loaded.
-This code does the following at the Java level:
+Furthermore, when the application is launched, the method `onCreate()` of the main activity gets executed.
+This method does the following at the Java level:

 * Verifies the integrity of the native libraries.
 * Initializes the native library through JNI and sends the Java secret (`"pizzapizzapizzapizzapizz"`) towards the native code.